-"Their Pursuit of Happiness: Interpreting Same-Sex Relationships in Historic House Museums," Annual Meeting, National Council on Public History, Hartford, CT, March 2019.
+"Home Repair: Maintaining Structures and Relationships at Historic House Museums," Annual Meeting, National Council on Public History, Hartford, CT, March 2019.

 "From Sewing Needle to Unsheathed Sword: The Life of Catalina de Erauso Upon Her Return to Spain, 1623-1630," Graduate History Association Conference, University of North Carolina, Charlotte, NC, March 2018.

 “Decolonizing America’s Oldest–Timber Frame Home: A History of Sex and Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.

 “Students Become Teachers: Case Studies Exploring New York City’s Student Theater Movement,” International Seminar on the Independent Theater Sector, Dramatic Arts Center of Iran, Tehran, Iran, February 2017.

 “D) All the Above: Lessons the Academy Can Learn from the Performing Arts,” 33rd Annual Meeting of the Dyson Society of Fellows,” Pace University, New York, NY, March 2014.